Control Statements in C

 (D) switch case Statement : –

-• A switch case statement is usually the combination of switch, case, break & default keyword.
+• A switch case statement is usually the combination of a switch, case, break & default keywords.

 • A switch case statement is used in a program where multiple decisions are present.

-• They are very much similar to if – else statement but there is a problem with the if-else statement i.e. its complexity which increases as the number of logical statements increases in it.
+• They are very similar to the if-else statement but there is a problem with the if-else statement i.e. its complexity which increases as the number of logical statements increases.
 This complexity makes the program difficult to read and comprehend.
 Sometimes it may also confuse the developer who himself wrote the program.
-Hence, it is suggest to use swicth case statement in place of if-else statement i.e. it is an alternative statement of nested if-else statement.
+Hence, it is suggested to use a switch case statement in place of an if-else statement i.e. it is an alternative statement of a nested if-else statement.

 • The switch variable/expression and case label must be an integer(not float) or single character(not string) constant.

-• Each ‘case’ keyword of switch statement should include a ‘break’ keyword for proper functioning and must end with : symbol.
+• Each ‘case’ keyword of the switch statement should include a ‘break’ keyword for proper functioning and must end with a symbol.

 • The case keyword containing a label must be a constant(single character and numeric value but not String) and unique.

-• The break statement in switch case statement is optional but should use in each case statement except default i.e. if there is no break statement then all the cases will be executed after the matched case.
-It is called as fall through the state of switch statement.
+• The break statement in the switch case statement is optional but should be used in each case statement except default i.e. if there is no break statement then all the cases will be executed after the matched case.
+It is called a fall through the state of switch statement.

-• The ‘default’ keyword is optional and is normally used in the last of the program.
+• The ‘default’ keyword is optional and is normally used at the last of the program.
 There can be only one default label in the program.

 • A switch case statement can also be nested as per need like if- else statement.